docinfosci/canvasxpress-python/README.md

 ### Roadmap

 This package is actively maintained and developed.
-Our focus for 2021:
+Our focus for 2021 is:

-- Continued alignment with the [CanvasXpress Javascript library](https://www.canvasxpress.org)
+- Continued alignment with the CanvasXpress Javascript library
 - Continued stability and security, if/as needed
 - Expanded examples and tutorials
 - Expanded platform integrations